Undergraduate Students | Academic Integrity

 Acts of academic dishonesty

-1. Cheating: using or attempting to use or possessing any aid, information, resources, or means in the completion of an academic assignment that are not explicitly permitted by the instructor or providing such assistance to another student.
+1. Cheating: using or attempting to use or possessing any unauthorized aid, information, resources, or means in the completion of an academic assignment or providing such assistance to another student.
 Examples of cheating include, but are not limited to:

-• Possessing, referring to, or using in any way unauthorized textbooks, notes, study aids, websites, crib/cheat sheets, or other information during an academic assignment, in paper, electronic, or other format;
+• Possessing, referring to, or using in any way unauthorized textbooks, notes, study aids, websites, crib/cheat sheets, AI tools, or other information during an academic assignment, in paper, electronic, or other format;

 • Possessing, referring to, or using in any way unauthorized electronic devices or other materials during an academic assignment;